Charging your EV

-An EV costs the equivalent of 40c per litre to “fill up” when charged at home, which is the easiest and most convenient way to charge.
+An EV costs the equivalent of 40c per litre1 to “fill up” when charged at home, which is the easiest and most convenient way to charge.

 In fact 82% of EV owners do most of their charging at home, but it’s good to know the ins and outs of public charging too, for when you need a bit of extra juice for a longer trip.

-Kiwi rally champ and EV fan Hayden Paddon has the low-down on charging at home and while you're out and about - check out his videos below.
+Kiwi rally champ and EV fan Hayden Paddon has the low-down on charging at home and while you're out and about.

 Places to charge